dotnet/source-build/Documentation/RepoApi.md

 Actions will take the form of `ActionName` and are the first parameter passed to the build script.
 Action names are case insensitive.

+Note that actions don't have a leading dash `-`.
+Also note that individual repos can support a default action if one isn't specified.
+However, source-build will always specify an action explicitly.

 ### Parameters

 Each action above will take a set of parameters used to pass information into the action and control its behavior.